 What are your favorite picture books with Chinese and Taiwanese American protagonists?

-If you end up getting these picture books about Asians, let me know what you think in the comments below!
+If you end up reading this book, let me know what you think in the comments below!

 We’d love to hear about your learning experience and if you agree or disagree with our review!
 What other books do you recommend?